Japan's Kirin to invest $30 million in maker of Indian craft beer Bira

 Its entry into Myanmar in 2015 has also come under scrutiny amid a probe into its local partner’s connections to the military.

-Data provider PitchBook estimates Bira was valued at $210 million in 2018.
-U.S.-based Sequoia Capital holds a roughly 45% stake in the company, while CEO Jain and his family own around 30%.
+U.S.-based Sequoia Capital holds a roughly 45% stake in Bira, while CEO Jain and his family own around 30%.

-Reporting Aditya Kalra in New Delhi and Ritsuko Ando in Tokyo; Editing by Ana Nicolaci da Costa
+Reporting Aditya Kalra in New Delhi and Ritsuko Ando in Tokyo; Editing by Ana Nicolaci da Costa, Kirsten Donovan

 Our Standards: The Thomson Reuters Trust Principles.